tomaspalma/ldts-pacman/docs/README.md

 - Screenshot of coverage report.
 - Link to mutation testing report.

-## Units we didn't cover and why
+## Units and mutants we didn't cover and why

 - We didn't cover some part of the GameLevel because of clock-related methods that were passing when running individually but failling when running all the tests at the same time.
-- We didn't cover some parts of GUI methods because of errors we were having about heap usage to its max size when running some unit tests for said component
+- We didn't cover some parts of GUI methods because of errors we were having about heap usage to its max size when running some unit tests for said component.
+- It's very difficult to perform behaviour testing when a function from a class calls another function from the same class, although in some cases we were able to perform state testing.